 Although label systems work very well, there’s so much more you can do with it.
 All by itself, in the long term, Gmail labels aren’t enough to keep work easy to handle as a Gmail Helpdesk.

-Organize replies into canned responses
+2. Organize replies into templates

-- Open your Gmail account;
+- Open your Gmail account

-- Click the Gear icon (Settings button);
+- Click on the Gear icon > See all settings

-- Enable the option Canned Responses;
+- Enable the option Templates

 Regardless of how you’re using your Gmail inbox, this feature is quite useful for Helpdesk.
-But again, there’s so much more you can do from it, so don’t settle in it and check for what else you can achieve.
+But again, there’s so much more you can do from it, so don’t settle for it and check for what else you can achieve.

-Share your account with your team
+3. Share your account with your team

 If your team has 2 or 3 people, this might work well for you.
 However, in a bigger company, no assistant could bear to organize everything inside email without a daily stress breakdown.